Formation of Cavity-Polaritons via High-Order Van Hove Singularities: Introduction

-In this work, we explore a promising alternative route to lowering the dimensionality to enhance the hybridization of Van Hove polaritons, namely the engineering of a non-parabolic momentum dispersion of the bands around the gap in order to implement a high-order Van Hove singularity (HOVHS) in the JDOS.
-HOVHSs have recently attracted interest in the solid-state community as a mean to modify transport and thermodynamical quantities, as well as enhance electron correlations~\cite{efremov_multicritical_2019, Yuan2019HighOrderVHS,Class_HOVHS, classen_competing_2020,Graphene_VHS_overdoping_2020, Kagome_2022, seiler_quantum_2022, chandrasekaran_engineering_2024,classen_high-order_2025}.
+HOVHSs have recently attracted interest in the solid-state community as a mean to modify transport and thermodynamical quantities, as well as enhance electron correlations~\cite{efremov_multicritical_2019, Yuan2019HighOrderVHS,Class_HOVHS, classen_competing_2020,Graphene_VHS_overdoping_2020, Kagome_2022, seiler_quantum_2022, chandrasekaran_engineering_2024,classen_high-order_2025,Burke2025}.
 In our case, we suggest instead to employ a HOVHS to increase the light-matter hybridization.
 In particular, we identify a specific band shape of a checkerboard lattice that gives rise to a new type of HOVHS, characterized by an inverse-square root divergence of the JDOS, further enhanced by a logarithm.
 To the best of our knowledge, this kind of HOVHS has not yet been reported in the existing solid-state-physics literature~\cite{Class_HOVHS} and turns out to be useful for polaritonics.